-As part of the PASP 693 Summative Assessment course, students are required to successfully complete (at the end of the didactic year), the Comprehensive exam with a score of 65% or higher.
+Students are required to successfully complete (at the end of the didactic year), the Comprehensive exam with a score of 65% or higher.
 Failure to reach a 65% will require remediation and could delay the start of clinical rotations.
+Failure to successfully fulfill remediation requirements will result in Program dismissal.